Sociology, Anthropology, and Social WorkLeonard Bloomquist, Head

 ANTH 673.
 Mesoamerican Archaeology.
 (3) II, in odd years.
 Early foraging societies, the beginnings of agriculture; the rise of civilization; the classic empires of the Maya, Aztec, Tarascans, and their neighbors; relationships with the United States.
 Pr.: ANTH 260.

 ANTH 676.
 Old World Archaeology.
-(3) II, On sufficient demand.
+(3) II, in even years.
 Study of the evolution of human cultures in Africa, Europe, and Asia from its Paleolithic origins and neolithic developments to the earliest civilizations.
 Artifacts, art, architecture, and archaeological sites are investigated to interpret changes in technology, economy, and culture.
 Pr.: ANTH 260.

 ANTH 679.
 Archaeological Field Methods.
-(3) I. Archaeological site survey, site excavation, and laboratory analysis of sites and artifacts from the Manhattan, Kansas region.
+(3) I, on sufficient demand.
+Archaeological site survey, site excavation, and laboratory analysis of sites and artifacts from the Manhattan, Kansas region.
 Field work on Saturday, 8 a.m.-5 p.m., while weather permits, laboratory work thereafter.
 Pr.: Consent of instructor.

 ANTH 680.
 Survey of Forensic Sciences.
 (3) I. Anthropological survey of the predominantly biological areas of forensic science, their methods and techniques, as they pertain to the application of that science to the purpose of the law.
 Particular emphasis will be given to perspectives about the science itself, its application to anthropology, and the unique ways in which that science may be used by the law.
 Pr.: A life science with laboratory requirement in the College of Arts and Sciences or consent of the instructor.